 There are many examples such as First National Bank (FNB), which are doing a great job of focusing on innovation and sharing their message and creating experiences for people to understand and live their ‘innovative brand’.
 There are great non-traditional examples of people such as Khanyi Dhlomo who is a wise and effective entrepreneur, to ensure that she is focused, she keeps a low profile and remains relevant amongst key stakeholders.

 What is your response to the assertion that branding is unnecessary and the work or the product should speak for itself?

 This is simple.
 Apple’s iPhone doesn’t have nearly the best operational capacity, nor does it have the best functional specs.
-There are many products with better battery, better memory, lower price etc, but, the other brands who have only a fraction of Apple’s market share struggle in the brand arena, not a quality arena.
-So, I would say, these people who make this assertion need to catch up with the relationship between default inherent value and related narrative potential.
+There are many products with better batteries, better memory, lower prices etc, but, the other brands that have only a fraction of Apple’s market share struggle in the brand arena, not the quality arena.
+So, I would say, that these people who make this assertion need to catch up with the relationship between default inherent value and related narrative potential.

 How has social media changed the personal branding game?
 What are some of the ways that entrepreneurs can enhance personal branding?
 What are the major pitfalls to avoid?

 There are loads of strategies, again it depends on which markets matter to you the most and what your key messaging is.
 If you are a DJ or a comedian, large numbers are important, but if you are an investor, you may need to only be positioned as insightful and integrated with key groups and therefore large numbers could work against you.
 The key pitfall to avoid is being seen as desperate and all over the place without a core message.
 People are smart, they can see through inauthentic people.
 Know your message and serve it at a pace relevant to your long-term goals.